 As part of my final BSc project, I opted for a digital design project with FPGAs and Verilog.
 During the undergraduate laboratories, I had built digital circuits using discrete AND / OR gates on breadboard.
 This was very cumbersome, and I was intrigued when introduced to the concept of FPGAs.
 My project was a real-time text overlay on PAL/NTSC video signals.
 This was useful for annotations and graphics for video broadcasting.
 I used Xilinx Spartan-3E coded in Verilog and few external components to complete this project.

 In early 1998, I was inspired by “The Fractal Geometry of Nature” by Benoit Mandelbrot.
-I developed a series of software which plotted Iterated Functions system (IFS), Julia sets, and 1/f fractals.
-At the time I had updated my PC from a Philips 80286 (12.5 MHz) with DOS 4.1 to a Pentium 166 MHz with Windows 95.
-I wrote my code in new programming language Java 1.1.
+I developed a series of software which plotted Iterated Functions system (IFS), Julia sets, and Borwnian motion (1/f) fractals.
+At the time I had updated my PC from a Philips 80286 (12.5 MHz) running DOS 4.1 to a Pentium 166 MHz running Windows 95.
+I wrote my code in the new programming language Java 1.1.
 It took overnight runs to generate A4 size 600dpi (2870 by 6250 pixels) images.
-However, unfortunately none of the codes run today without a complete re-compiling due major changes that happened to Java applets.
+However, unfortunately none of the codes runs today without a complete re-compiling due major changes that happened to Java applets.
 I have started to re-write these code in Matlab which will demonstrate the principles of Fractals.